Shiv-Kumar-Yadav9/Stock-Price-Prediction-by-Multivariate-Multistep-LSTM/README.md

     The prediction from the LSTM were scaled back so that they can be compared with the residuals that the LSTM network was predicting.

-## Actual residuals and the predictions
+## ACTUAL RESIDUALS AND PREDICTIONS

 |![actuals][act]|
 |:---:|